Vista-class cruise ship (2002)

 The Vista class is a class of Panamax-type cruise ships, built by Fincantieri at their Marghera shipyard, in Italy for Carnival Corporation subsidy lines Holland America Line, P&O Cruises, Cunard Line, Costa Cruises, and Carnival Cruise Line.
 It is a design platform that was developed by Carnival that utilised various iterations of the same platform for over two decades.

 History

 The Vista-class design was created by Carnival Corporation for its Holland America Line, using the Panamax guidelines to determine their designed size.
-The predesessors to the class was Costa Cruises and Carnival Cruise Line's starting with Costa Atlantica and Carnival Spirit.
+The predecessors to the class was Costa Cruises and Carnival Cruise Line's starting with Costa Atlantica and Carnival Spirit.

 The ships are equipped with a diesel-electric power plant and an Azipod propulsion system.
 The ships are designed so that eighty-five percent of the staterooms have ocean views and sixty-seven percent have verandas; the extensive use of glass in the superstructure, (including glass elevators located amidship), is also reflected in the Vista-class name.